chart21/mkdocs-hpmpc/docs/nn.md

 #endif
 ```

-A custom model can be evaluated by defining a new architecture in `CNNs.hpp` and assigning a new FUNCTION_IDENTIFIER to the model in `NN.hpp`.
-The program ensures that each process handles a separate part of the dataset and prints the accuracy of its classifications in the terminal.
+A custom model can be evaluated by defining a new architecture in `CNNs.hpp` or `ResNet.hpp` and assigning a new `FUNCTION_IDENTIFIER` to the model in `NN.hpp`.
+The program ensures that each process and vector handles a separate part of the dataset and prints the accuracy of its classifications in the terminal.

 ### Sharing Model Parameters and Data

-The program then checks which party is responsible for sharing the model parameters and which party is responsible for sharing the dataset.
+The program checks which party is responsible for sharing the model parameters and which party is responsible for sharing the dataset.
 The parties can be specified with the `MODELOWNER` and `DATAOWNER` config options. `MODELOWNER=P_0` and `DATAOWNER=P_1` specify that party 0 is responsible for sharing the model and party 1 is responsible for sharing the dataset.
 Setting `MODELOWNER=-1` and `DATAOWNER=-1` skips secret sharing which is useful for benchmarking.

 For the node acting as the model owner, the program loads the model parameters from the `.bin` file as defined by the environment variables `MODEL_DIR` and `MODEL_FILE`.
 The model at `MODEL_DIR/MODEL_FILE` is loaded and its parameters are secretly shared.
 Below is an example of how to set the environment variables for the VGG16 model trained on CIFAR-10.